Snow, ice and the winter landscape can be beautiful. Unfortunately, it can also be harsh,…

 How to cope with the seasons changing

 Well-being check!
-5% of the US population presents with Seasonal Affective Disorder (SAD) during the winter months and physicians expect to see this number rise in 2020 as COVID-19 is spiking nationwide and people are more isolated physically than normal.
+5 percent of the US population presents with Seasonal Affective Disorder (SAD) during the winter months.
 This can be hard to navigate as the winter season brings many beloved holidays focused on gratitude, faith, and celebration.
 Here are some tips for when you’re not in the holiday spirit:

 - Find the light.
 We are so lucky to have 300 days of sun in our region!
 Step outside and take 10 of your deepest breaths.
 This calms the nervous system and regulates anxiety.